 The more a product designer can bring to the table, the better.
-A deep knowledge of product development, design and customer insight, will ensure the final product meets (or even exceeds) user expectations and needs.
+Deep knowledge of product development, design, and customer insight will ensure the final product meets (or even exceeds) user expectations and needs.

 As you’d expect, product designers must have a creative streak and an ability to understand what users are looking for in specific areas.
 For example, they might need to recognize opportunities to innovate and bring something fresh to the market.
 A background in research and design can prove beneficial in this respect.

-Another key part of being an effective product designer is experience with common design tools, including Photoshop.
+Another key part of being an effective product designer is being experienced with common design tools, including Photoshop.
 Not only does this empower them with a working knowledge of the platforms used by the development team, but it means they can take a more direct role too.

 Product designers should also possess enough strength of character and confidence to indicate when a product is straying from the right path.
 This might involve directing the development team to remove a feature that disrupts user experience or suggesting a more appropriate course of action.